Showcasing straight-line programs with memory via matrix Bruhat decomposition: Introduction

 {\em Straight-line programs in computational algebra.} Straight-line programs (SLPs) have long been used in computer science, as programs without branching or loops, as discussed by B\"urgisser et al.~\cite[Section~4.7]{BCS}.
 Nowadays they are a powerful tool in many areas, including genetics~\cite{Borgesetal}, compression algorithms~\cite{ClaudeNavarro09}, and in complexity analyses of algebraic computations~\cite{Lynch80}.
 In our context, an SLP is a sequence of instructions where each instruction either copies an element of a given (input) set or utilises only the results of previous instructions.

 A seminal paper of Babai and Szemeredi~\cite{BabaiSzemeredi} led to the use of SLPs in the analysis of algorithms for computational group theory, and eventually to practically efficient algorithms.
-The paper introduced SLPs to the computational group theory community, as well as other fundamental concepts that are now used widely in algorithms for groups, such as black box groups.
+Their paper introduced SLPs to the computational group theory community, as well as other fundamental concepts that are now used widely in algorithms for groups, such as black box groups.
 One of the classical results proved by Babai and Szemeredi~\cite{BabaiSzemeredi} is that every element of a finite black box group of order $n$ can be reached by an SLP of length at most $(1+\log(n))^2$.

 The monograph by Kantor and Seress \cite{KS} led to SLPs playing a crucial role in the design and analysis of constructive group recognition algorithms; see also the book by Seress~\cite{S} or the paper by O'Brien~\cite{OB} for an overview.
-They now form an integral part of the fundamental machinery in general group recognition algorithms, such as the recognition tree of Leedham-Green and O'Brien~\cite{LGO2}, which is implemented in the computational algebra package {\sf Magma}~\cite{Magma}, or that proposed by Neunh\"offer and Seress~\cite{NS} and implemented in {\sf GAP}~\cite{GAP}.
+SLPs now form an integral part of the fundamental machinery in general group recognition algorithms.
+These include the recognition tree of Leedham-Green and O'Brien~\cite{LGO2}, which, for example, allows the computation of the composition factors of a finite matrix group in polynomial time \cite{HLO} and is implemented in the computational algebra package {\sf Magma}~\cite{Magma}, as well as a data structure proposed by Neunh\"offer and Seress~\cite{NS} and implemented in {\sf GAP}~\cite{GAP}.
 In this context, the role of SLPs in computational group theory has shifted.
-Intended originally as a compact way to encode long group computations to obtain a particular group element, they now need to allow efficient {\em evaluation}, often in a preimage under a homomorphism of the group in which they were constructed. \\
+Intended originally as a compact way to encode long group computations to obtain a particular group element, they now need to allow efficient {\em evaluation}, often in a preimage under a homomorphism of the group in which they were constructed.

+One important task in this context is writing elements of classical groups as words in standard generators using SLPs.
+This is done in {\sf Magma}~\cite{Magma} using the results of Elliot Costi \cite{Costi} and in GAP using the results of this paper see Section \ref{sec5}.
+Other rewriting algorithms also exist, for example Cohen et al.\ \cite{Cohen} present algorithms to compute with elements of finite Lie groups.\\